Welcome to the Museum of German Early Romanticism!

 Today’s Museum of Literature was once the residential building of the philosopher Johann Gottlieb Fichte.
 Constructed in 1669, the building was situated on the outskirts of the town, but still inside the city wall.

-of this residential district to have survived the times.
+It is the last house of this residential district to have survived the times.
 Once, a great number of memorial tablets decorated the unadorned façade, remembering its famous occupants.
 Among them also the philosopher Johann Gottlieb Fichte who had come to Jena in the year 1794.
 He had been registered in the Ratsgüterbuch (property register) as purchaser of the house.
 The announcement of a lecture corroborates this entry: »My lecture hall is in my flat near the market place, next to the old fencing room, where more information about this lecture can be found.«

 During your tour of the museum, you will pass three levels in accordance with the floors of the building differing from each other also in their colours.
 The stairwell as ascending connecting element has been painted in yellow shades intensifying gradually until obtaining a golden tint at the third level to show the visitor that he has reached the »Golden Age«.